akaTsunemori/beecrowd-solutions/README.md

 I welcome feedback, suggestions, and collaborations to make this repository a richer resource.
 Happy coding!

 # Solutions
+Below, you will encounter structured tables designed to navigate you through this repository efficiently.
+Each table is organized into columns, listing the problem ID, a direct link to my solution, the title of the problem, and a direct link to the problem on beecrowd.

 ## Python
 <details>
     <summary>Spoiler</summary>